Advocate

 Tourism

 The West End is home to world-class hotels, bars, theatres, galleries, shops and restaurants.
-The last few years have not been easy, but we are determined that we will bounce back stronger and show our visitors what a wonderful city London is.
+The last few years have not been easy, but we are determined to bounce back stronger and show our visitors what a wonderful city London is.

 To maintain its global reputation, the West End needs to constantly regenerate itself, bringing in investment and seeking new ways to enhance the visitor experience.